tsalb/sfdc-lightning-service-components/README.md

 ---

-The four primary service components are:
+The four service components in this example are:

 `DataService.cmp` which encapsulates serverside callouts.
 A single Apex Controller is attributed to this headless component which uses methods to pass parameters to the JS controller which handles serverside configuration like `action.setStorable()` or `action.setParams()`.
 This will be passed to `helper.dispatch()` to make the asynchronous callout.

 `EventService.cmp` which encapsulates a key-value pair (optional value) model for both application and component events.
 This component registers and fires generic events which need to be parsed by the handling component(s) via key-value.

-This sample app doesn't showcase dynamic page layouts and conditional render based on `Status__c` or similar.
-It's meant to show only Service Component architecture and usage.

-`MessageService.cmp` is for toasts and modals
+`MessageService.cmp` which wraps `lightning:overlayLibrary` and provides dynamic creation `aura:methods` for modal bodies and footers.

-`QuickUpdateService.cmp` is a wrapper around Lightning Data Service (`force:recordData`) that can help with quick single-object, single-record DMLs.
-The use case is you can attach this to a button click in the UI and let LDS handle FLS and CRUD.
+`QuickUpdateService.cmp` which wraps Lightning Data Service (i.e. `force:recordData`) and provides an `aura:method` to very quickly configure a single-object, single-record DML to any sObject.
+Since this uses LDS, profile security is respected.
+This is a POC component.

 ---